Giskard Hub: behind the LLMs evaluation platform

 Context

 As a designer and contributor on the Giskard hub (the main Giskard product) for almost a year now, I thought it was a good moment to step back and reflect on what this platform actually is and does.
 The LLM security domain was pretty much unknown territory before I dove into it.
-I took the time to understand the ins and outs involved, and also why it has been critical to have a threat evaluation layer for any llms/agent pushed in production.
+I took the time to understand the ins and outs involved, and also why it has been critical to have a threat evaluation layer for any LLMs/agent pushed in production.

 I have been involved in a small, dedicated team of developers & researchers, and my role is to bridge the gap between the vision, the UI, and its implementation.